 - Be able to read and interpret technical manuals, schematics, blueprints, and code regulations.

 - Be able to work in and promote a safe environment.

-- Be able to work under minimal supervision.
+- Be able to take initiative and work without direct supervision.

-- Be able to work with others and communicate effectively.
+- Be able to work with others and effectively communicate orally and written.

 - Be prepared for possible relocation.

 For additional information including regional employment data, completion rates, student characteristics, and employment see http://www.wtb.wa.gov/etp.